giantflyingegg/giantflyingegg/readme.md

 # Kieran Sweetman

 ## About me:
-* Im currently about a year into my coding journery.
+* Im currently about a year into my coding journey.
 I have completed a full stack bootcamp with Founders and Coders and few bootcamps through encode club and developed experience with the OpenAI API, JS, node, HTML, CSS and Solidity.
 Since completing the bootcamp I have finshied the CodeAcadamy Python course and have started building using AI models from hugging face, as well as tools such as Ollama, CrewAI, Llamafile and Langchain.
 I next would like to learn about training and fine-tuning AI/ML models

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/3o7TKnvDNYADdLYZIQ/giphy.gif" width="400"/>